sciffany/sciffany.github.io/index.md

     I have always loved solving math problems and puzzles, so I naturally loved coding.
-    Programming is an avenue for me to meet the needs a the society while doing what I love most.
+    Programming is an avenue for me to meet the needs of the society while doing what I love most.

     Check out my
     <a href="/projects/"><b>software projects</b></a> and <a href="/experience/"><b>work experience</b></a>.